Megan Hyson held the Blue Demons offense to one run over 6.0 innings

 Seniors to Lead Hoyas in 2013

-Pat Conlan is in her ninth season as the Georgetown Softball Head Coach and her 20th year of collegiate coaching experience, serving as the program's first and only head coach.
-Conlan transformed the club team into a Division I program in 2006 and will guide the Hoyas into their sixth season of play in the BIG EAST in 2014.
+Pat Conlan is entering her 10th season as the Georgetown Softball Head Coach and her 21st year of collegiate coaching experience, serving as the program's first and only head coach.
+Conlan transformed the club team into a Division I program in 2006 and will guide the Hoyas into their seventh season of play in the BIG EAST in 2015.

 In 2013, the Hoyas finished 21-33 and 10-12 in the BIG EAST Conference, in the program's fifth season of BIG EAST Softball.
 The 21 wins tied the Hoyas' previous total which was established in 2008.
 Conlan led the team to a program-high nine home wins in their 15 total home games.